 On November 9, 2013, the four surviving and aging veterans lifted a final toast to their fallen comrades.
 Although Senate passage followed shortly afterward, the House has yet to extend its own toast from a grateful nation to these heroic men.

 It is only fitting that existing Raiders accept the accolade for the 80 who willingly stepped forward for their country when desperately needed.
 To that regard, one would now hope that delays by the House will not impact the presence of four remaining in honor for all.
+We have already lost a fifth Raider, at the age of 96, who passed away on the same day the Senate bill was introduced.

 For those who value the remarkable and sustaining commitment of our veterans, our voices for passage of this legislation could help ensure the Congressional Gold Medal for these valiant men.
+Forward motion of this bill is now determined by Rep. Jeb Hensarling (R-TX), Chairman of the House Financial Services Committee.
+In a current effort to impact legislation honoring our veterans, Lend Your Voice for Congressional Gold to WWII Doolittle Tokyo Raiders and Your Comments for Passage by contacting this House Committee.

 Since the American Revolution, Congress has commissioned gold medals as its highest expression of national appreciation for distinguished achievements and contributions.